 JCHS develops the promise of each individual through the strength of community.
 At JCHS the deepening of each student’s unique identity is a process, not a product.

 Supported by a team of dedicated professionals and guided by a group of visionary leaders, our remarkable educators affirm, encourage, and challenge all students to integrate varied perspectives and sources of wisdom.

-Lauren has two decades of experience in college admission counseling developing relationships with colleges, universities, and individual families engaged in the college admission process.
-Prior to her role at JCHS Lauren served as an Associate Dean of Admission at Mount Holyoke College, a selective residential liberal arts college for women in Western Massachusetts.
+Lauren has over two decades of experience in college admission counseling developing relationships with colleges, universities, and individual families engaged in the college admission process.
+Prior to her role at JCHS, Lauren served as an Associate Dean of Admission at Mount Holyoke College, a selective residential liberal arts college for women in Western Massachusetts.